Eastern Samar has a different climate than the rest of the

 There are some more places to stay but they are pretty basic.

-It is possible to stay overnight on Divinubo Island.
-There are two pleasant
+It waspossible to stay overnight on Divinubo Island.
+The two pleasant

-or Carenderias on the island you need to organize your provision with
+the island you need to organize your provision with the locals what

 Along the "beachpromenade" (called